OludayoDahunsi/Django_API_REST_Project/README.md

     'backendapp',
     ]

-6. Running the Server for Git Bash or terminal `wintpty python manage.py runserver` OR
+f.
+Running the Server for Git Bash or terminal `wintpty python manage.py runserver` OR
-    `python manage.py runserver` OR
+   `python manage.py runserver`

 9. Install Container and Database clients